DKrasauskas/DelftBlueUI/README.md

 You can view your SSH keys with (windows):

     cat $env:USERPROFILE\.ssh\id_ed25519.pub

+For Linux:

+    cat ~/.ssh/id_ed25519.pub
 Once the ssh key is generated, transfer it to DelftBlue:

     ssh username@login.delftblue.tudelft.nl
     cd ./.ssh
     nano authorized_keys
 And copy your local ssh key to this file.
-Once ssh keys are setup, configure your username and the folder where you want to store jobs in user.txt:
+Once ssh keys are set up, configure your username and the folder where you want to store jobs in user.txt:

      <your_username>
      <path_to_your_folder>